VPenkov/okayNav/README.md

 ## Roadmap
 The following features will be implemented at the next versions:
-- Swipe gestures
-- A callback when a nav item is collapsed/expanded
-- AMD support
+- AMD/CommonJS support
+- Multi-level navigation
+- Option to prioritize certain nav items
+- Option to hide or show all nav items instead of doing it progressively

 Pull requests are appreciated.